 Nancy E. Oriol, MD

-As Dean for Students, Dr. Oriol works with the Office of Student Affairs, which collaborates with the Harvard Medical School academic societies on issues related to the individual and professional growth and development of HMS students, including issues of career path, specialty choice, and questions about leaves of absence.
+As Faculty Associate Dean for Community Engagement in Medical Education, Dr. Oriol works with the Office of Student Affairs, which collaborates with the Harvard Medical School academic societies on issues related to the individual and professional growth and development of HMS students, including issues of career path, specialty choice, and questions about leaves of absence.
 Dr. Oriol oversees the activities of the advising resource coordinator, the dormitory resident counselors, the student council, and chairs the Council on Student Affairs and the Committee on Careers.
 She works with students and administrative offices to develop and clarify relevant policies for students as well as to plan major events such as orientation, Family Day, Match Day, and Class Day.
 From 1984 to 1997, Dr. Oriol was the director of obstetric anesthesia at Beth Israel Deaconess Medical Center, where she continues to be an active member of the obstetric anesthesia team.
 She also holds the position of associate professor of anesthesia at HMS.

 In addition to her academic and clinical responsibilities, Dr. Oriol is founder and executive director of the Family Van, a public health outreach program of Beth Israel Deaconess Medical Center.
 Dr. Oriol has served on the board of trustees of CareGroup, Inc., the board of directors of the Massachusetts Hospital Association, and the board of the Echoing Green Foundation, a philanthropic organization that provides fellowships for social entrepreneurs.
 In 2000, she was awarded the Dr. Louis W. Sullivan Award for contributions to the delivery of quality health care to black men and the New England Women's Leadership Award in Health.